evedes/mozart-app/README.md

   01. Nelson Neves: Old School dev Rockstar and Docker Captain! 🤘 Thanks for all the wisdom and patience helping me to setup this containerized boilerplate!
 You rock mate!

+### 06. Features to be developed

+    - Possibility to choose polling period
+    - Possibility to change from polling to Node streams mode by chart
+    - Possibility to zoom in/out charts
+    - Authentication
+    - Possibility to create dashboards with point & click
+    - Possibility to add data-sources to be monitored and charted
+    - To the infinity & beyond
 ...

 ---